 Just this week, I was scheduled to visit one of my client’s practices and demonstrate their new system.
 The client, a physician’s organization in California, is rolling out a new EHR for their several hundred community practices, and retiring an aging EHR that is admittedly much more permissive than the new one.
 The implementation comes with new processes and new workflows, and I’ve been hard at work configuring their system for months.

 The doctor at this practice has been engaged in the process, has attended the design sessions, and had seemed to be on-board with the change.
 However, as I got out of my car at the practice, I received a frantic text from my implementation coordinator.
 We had a quick teleconference from the rental car, and I learned that the doctor now didn’t want any interfaces to be turned on for the new system.
-No lab interfaces, radiology, nothingu2026no interfaces.
+No lab interfaces, radiology, no interfaces.

-Armed with this foreknowledge, we entered the practice’s waiting room and were met by the doctoru2026and his crossed arms and frown.
+Armed with this foreknowledge, we entered the practice’s waiting room and were met by the doctor with his crossed arms and frown.
 We were hit with all of the questions I listed above, and more.
 When we’d try to answer a question, he’d cut us off and bark another question.
 It was a tense situation, and luckily our client’s customer service representative – who was a familiar face for the doctor – and his own practice manager managed to partially calm him down enough that the situation became less confrontational, and we were able to listen to his concerns.

 And then the conversation somehow, I’m not sure exactly how, turned to where we live, and I told him that I live in Michigan.